INST326-103-Fall2018/group2githubpage/index.md

 - We would like to implement contexual scoring rather than requiring games to follow a certain structure.

-- Some of the included games need bug fixes
+- Some of the included games need bug fixes.

-- We would like to handle multiple profiles for multiplayer games, such as pong.py
+- We would like to handle multiple profiles for multiplayer games, such as pong.py.

-- The scores are currently only being tracked as a history rather than updating inside the file
+- The scores are currently only being tracked as a history rather than updating inside the file.

-- Create more interactive and detailed main menu
+- Create more interactive and detailed main menu.